Open Rank Faculty Search for Women's Health

 Start date and appointment type (9- or 12-month) is negotiable.

-Our ideal faculty candidate is expected to maintain an independent research program while collaborating with Pitzer Center faculty to build a growing women’s health program of research within the center.
+Our ideal faculty candidate will have a PhD in nursing or other health and social science field and is expected to maintain an independent research program while collaborating with Pitzer Center faculty to build a growing women’s health program of research within the center.
 Opportunities in women’s health research can be in maternal/child health, sex/gender differences at the biological or population level, or sex-specific disease risk.
 Qualified candidates will have demonstrated success in research evidenced by a track record of publication and, for senior hires, a robust trajectory of external funding.
 While the position will primarily focus on research, prior teaching and mentoring experience is desirable.

 Applicants should send a cover letter, curriculum vitae, research statement, and contact information for three or more references to Dianne Morrison-Beedy, PhD, RN, FAANP, FNAP, FAAN, chair of the Faculty Search Committee at Morrison-Beedy.email@example.com.
 Applications will be considered on a rolling basis until the position is filled.